Permanent Exhibits

 Presenting: The A&T Four

-On February 1, 1960, David Richmond, Frank McCain, Ezell Blair, and Joseph McNeil — the A&T Four — four college freshmen who attended N.C.
+On February 1, 1960, David Richmond, Frank McCain, Ezell Blair, Jr. (now Jibreel Khazan), and Joseph McNeil, now known as the A&T Four — four college freshmen who attended N.C.
 Agricultural & Technical College — conducted a sit-in at a whites-only lunch counter in Greensboro.
 Their non-violent direct action challenged America to make good on its promises of equality and civic inclusion enunciated in the Constitution.

 Experience The Battlegrounds